transmedia-puzzles/transmedia-puzzles.github.io/syllabus.md

 ## Description

 This class will expose you to a spectrum of puzzle styles and mechanics, and it will give you the tools for crafting your own.
-Your output will mostly be puzzles that naturally blend into the environment and provide gating mechanisms for the theatrical trails within the ParaSite ARG.
+Your output will mostly be puzzles that can be presented on paper, in audio or video format, or via web browser.
 The class will focus heavily on the practice of puzzle-solving and on iterative puzzle development.

 ## Class expectations

 * Solve all the puzzles you're assigned.
 If that means asking for hints until you get it, do that.

-* Shift your out-of-class perception so you're constantly on the lookout for puzzle-building opportunities on campus.
+* Shift your day-to-day perception so that you're constantly on the lookout for how the words and things around you can be turned into a puzzle.

 * Be willing to playtest and offer helpful critique to your classmates.